Skip to Main Content

 Are you REF-ready?

-• Research England’s open access requirements for REF2021 include the condition that outputs can only be submitted to the REF if the full-text accepted manuscript (of journal articles or conference proceedings published in journals) has been deposited in an institutional or subject repository within 3 months of acceptance.
+• Research England’s open access requirements include the condition that outputs can only be submitted to the REF if the final article / version of record has been published open access OR if the author accepted manuscript (of journal articles or conference outputs published in proceedings with an ISSN) has been deposited in an institutional or subject repository within 3 months of acceptance.

 • To ensure that your articles can be considered for the next REF, researchers need to follow these three steps: